marksteve/git-feels/README.md

-Sentiment analysis only uses `package.en` from [clips/pattern](https://github.com/clips/pattern) for now so results will most probably be unsatisfying.
+Sentiment analysis only uses `package.en` from [clips/pattern](https://github.com/clips/pattern) for now so results will most probably be dissatisfying.
 We plan on adding better classifiers in the future.

 ## Team Song